pbriole/gipsy/README.md

 ### <a name="references"></a>References

-*  recplot.txt and skyplot.txt are modified versions of https://github.com/OSGeoLabBp/qcplot
+*  recplot.txt and skyplot.txt used in auto_gd2p_amb_new3 are modified versions of https://github.com/OSGeoLabBp/qcplot

 ### <a name="license"></a>License